 · Supply chain channels.

 The market has become so competitive that it is easy for crucial things to slip between the fingers when they should be adding value.
 Think of a company that has invested heavily in green energy to help cut the cost of energy and reduce emissions.
-Well, some people might think that by simply slashing the energy bill down, everything is done.
+Well, some people might think that by simply slashing the energy bill down, everything is done (know more about ESG consulting).
 Not at all!

 As we indicated earlier, stakeholders, especially clients and investors, are on the lookout.
 So, make sure that the effort for sustainability, including the non-financial ones, is well defined, goals set, and actions linked to their achievement.
 Then, you will be surprised at how fast the company sales will grow.